canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

                 select movie;
 ```

 It looks like SQL, isn't it?
-And, this is the same code using extension methods.
+And this is the same code using extension methods.
 We've seen this before.

 ```csharp
 var bestOfAll = movies.Where(movie => movie.Rating > 4.5);
 ```

 **Which LINQ syntax should you use?
-Prefer the syntax used in your current codebase.** If your code uses extensions methods on `IEnumerable`, continue to do that.
+Prefer the syntax used in your current codebase.** If your code uses extension methods on `IEnumerable`, continue to do that.

 <figure>
 <img src="https://images.unsplash.com/photo-1523207911345-32501502db22?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MXwxfDB8MXxhbGx8fHx8fHx8fA&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=800" alt="Popcorn" />